jaschoen113/paleo_ocr/transcription_guidelines/abbreviations.md

 ### Lowercase and uppercase

 It is often hard to distinguish between lowercase (minuscule) and uppercase (capital) letter forms.
 At times the scribe uses completely different graphs (for instance B and b, R and r, S and s); but often the distinction seems too subtle to be perceivable (for example, W and w, Þ and þ).
 Our reference, Furnivall's transcription, apparently distinguishes between capital and minuscule characters depending on their position; but we doubt that there are enough formal elements to justify this choice.
-Here are some examples
+Uppercase letters are often shaded slightly to mark their capital form, but this shading will not be visible to Kraken, which receives a binarized (black and white) photo.
+Here are some examples:

 |Letter|Minuscule|Capital|
 |:---|:---:|:---:|